Egypt warns against Syria crisis spreading after Turkey strike

-CAIRO Egypt warned Syria's government on Thursday not to violate the borders of its neighbors and said it saw numerous dangers to the region if the conflict spread.
+CAIRO Egypt warned Syria's government on Thursday not to violate the borders of its neighbours and said it saw numerous dangers to the region if the conflict spread.

 Egyptian Foreign Mohamed Kamal Amr made his comments in a statement a day after a mortar bomb fired from Syria killed five Turkish civilians, prompting Turkish artillery to hit target inside Syria killing several Syrian soldiers.